Africatown: Post-Civil War to World War II

 Meaher initially used 32 of the enslaved Africans as workers on his plantation.
 After the Civil War (1861–1865) they were emancipated, but they continued to work Meaher's property in the delta north of Mobile on the west side of the river.
-The formerly enslaved people founded a community known as Africatown, bounded on three sides by water: a bayou, Three Mile Creek (formerly Chickasabogag Creek), and the Mobile River.
+The former slaves founded a community known as Africatown, bounded on three sides by water: a bayou, Three Mile Creek (formerly Chickasabogag Creek), and the Mobile River.

 Among the founders of Africatown was a man named Cudjoe Kazoola Lewis (his Yoruba name was Kazoola or Kossola).
 He was said to be the oldest slave on the Clotilda and a chief.
 Accounts also refer to Charlie Poteet as a chief.
 Their medicine man was named Jabez, or Jaba.
 Charles Lewis (Oluale was his Yoruba name) and his future wife Maggie were also among the Africans on the Clotilda.
 Cudjoe Lewis lived until 1935 and until 2019 was thought to be the last survivor of the original group.
 He was a spokesman for the community and was interviewed by early 20th-century writers Emma Langdon Roche and Zora Neale Hurston, among others, who both relied on his accounts for the history of the capture, voyage and community.

 In the post-Civil War and emancipation period, the people in Africatown were joined by people from the same ethnic groups who were living in the Mobile area.
 They gathered as a community to live independently and evade supervision by whites.
 The community had two major sections: the first and larger one, of about 50 acres, and a second section of about 7 acres, located about two miles west.
 The latter area was called Lewis Quarters after founder Charlie Oluale Lewis and his wife Maggie.

 Cudjo Lewis's son Joe (Joseph) learned to read and write at the church which the settlers founded in Africatown.
 He helped preserve the story of his father and the Clotilda, as did the families and later community schools, through oral histories.
 The women raised and sold crops, and the men worked in mills for $1 a day, saving money to purchase the land from Meaher.
 When possible, they avoided white people.

 They established the African Church, later known as the Old Landmark Church.
 In 1876, they opened the Old Plateau Cemetery, also known as the Africatown Graveyard.
 In the early 20th century, they replaced the old church with the brick Union Missionary Baptist Church, which is still in use.

 The community started its first public school in 1880; it is known as the Mobile County Technical School.